PlagueVRC/AntiRip/README.md

 #### Prep Your FBX's.

 Be sure all of this is set correctly on your FBX's.
-(Legacy blend shape normals too!)
+(Legacy blend shape normals and read/write on too!)

 ![Model](Textures/DocSteps0.png)